SISRM Workshops

 These workshops provide perspectives of what it means to engage in social scientific research, and how that engagement looks at the University of Chicago.

 • Social Science for Humanity: We Can’t ‘Tech’ Our Way Out of It with Paul Poast, Associate Professor, Political Science and Director, Summer Institute in Social Research Methods.
 What is the value of social science research?
 Why bother majoring in social science?
-This workshop explores the importance of the concept economy in solving Big Problems.
+This workshop explored the importance of the concept economy in solving Big Problems.

 • An Introduction to the IRB and the Ethics of Research with Cheryl Danton, IRB Managing Director.
-This workshop provides students with an overview of the Social and Behavioral Sciences IRB office—what it is, how it came to be, how it functions, and why ethics and procedures matter in social science research.
+This workshop provided students with an overview of the Social and Behavioral Sciences IRB office—what it is, how it came to be, how it functions, and why ethics and procedures matter in social science research.

 Library Skills and Research Tools